mysticdyingwhale/UniversityVault/University/Math/Linear Algebra/Orthonormality.md

 # Orthonormality
 #math

-A list of vectors is called orthonormal if each vector in the list has norm 1 and is orthogonal to all other vectors in the list.
+**Definition:** A list of vectors is called orthonormal if each vector in the list has norm 1 and is orthogonal to all other vectors in the list.

 In other words, a list $e_1,...,e_m$ of vectors in $V$ is orthonormal if: